 Kashmiri Biryani is influenced by the authentic Mughal Biriyani.
 What stands out in Kashmiri Biryani is its mesmerising aroma and the addition of asafoetida.
 The Biriyani is heavenly in taste and you would love the flavour of Gosht used in the Biryani.
 The Kashmiri Bhuna Gosht Biryani is a popular dish in India.
 If you visit Kashmir you must try the authentic Kashmiri Bhuna Gosht Biryani.

 So, these are the most popular types of Biryani in India that you must try.
 Indian food is rich in taste and Biryani is one of the most special cuisines of India.

-Biriyani is very close to every foodie’s heart and the best types of Biriyani which are most famous across India are Hyderabadi, Lucknowi, and Kolkata Biriyani.
+A. Biriyani is very close to every foodie’s heart and the best types of Biryani which are most famous across India are Hyderabadi, Lucknowi, and Kolkata Biryani.

 4. Which biryani masala is best?